 - Re-employment services for dislocated workers; - Labor market information for business expansion, relocation, and future hiring; - Focused recruitment for new business ventures or facilities needing a large number of specialized workers, quickly; and, - Locally coordinated workforce preparation services.

-The Internet based CalJOBS allows job seekers to enter their resume into a database which can be accessed by employers to select qualified workers from the available worker pool.
+The Internet based CalJOBS allows job seekers to enter their resume into a database which can be accessed by employers.
 Job seekers can also use CalJOBS to search the job listing database.